First email: Thu, Jul 21, 2016 at 8:14 AM

 What?
 Huh?
 Our knowledge of the universe is so incomplete, our sense of the universal is so limited, our understanding of the constants is so elementary, we are flying blind.

-The The Encyclopedia of Life truly needs a wonderfully integrative, expansive container so it doesn’t get walled in!
+The Encyclopedia of Life truly needs a wonderfully integrative, expansive container so it doesn’t get walled in!
 Of course, its website seems to open to our world.
 Let’s open it to the universe.
-Yes, a wall-less container where ideas and creativity can explode old boundary conditions, and creatively, new parameter sets emerge.
+Yes, a wall-less container where ideas and creativity can explode old boundary conditions.
+Quite creatively, new parameter sets emerge.

 Are we crazy?
 Of course, we are, but hopefully delightfully so!
 Thanks.

 In 2002, Wilczek reflects, “It therefore comes to seem that Planck’s magic mountain, born in fantasy and numerology, may well correspond to physical reality.”
 (PDF)